MidgeStone/py_cutmp4/README.md

 # py_cutmp4
 [python] movie files batch process: fast cut & copy mp4 files from a folder without re-encoding.
-Each 'cut' timecode was previously written directly at the end of the filename.
+Each 'desired cut' timecode was previously written directly at the end of the filename.